sc-forks/solidity-coverage/docs/faq.md

 Solidity-coverage instruments by injecting statements into your code, increasing its execution costs.

++ If you are running **gas usage simulations**, they will **not be accurate**.
-+ If you have *hardcoded gas costs* into your tests, some of them may error.
++ If you have **hardcoded gas costs** into your tests, some of them may **error**.
-+ If you are running *gas simulation tests*, they will not be accurate.
-+ If your *solidity logic constrains gas usage* within narrow bounds, it may fail. (`.send` and `.transfer` typically run as expected, however).
++ If your **solidity logic constrains gas usage** within narrow bounds, it may **fail**.
+  + `.send` and `.transfer` usually work fine though.

 Using `estimateGas` to calculate your gas costs or allowing your transactions to use the default gas settings should be more resilient in most cases.

 Gas metering within Solidity is widely viewed as a problematic design pattern because EVM gas costs are recalibrated from fork to fork.
-Relying on them can result in deployed contracts ceasing to behave as intended.
+Depending on their exact values can result in deployed contracts ceasing to behave as intended.

 ## Notes on branch coverage